pthunga/PFAS-analysis/README.md

- ## Breaking down chemical hits calls by chemotypes
+ ### Breaking down chemical hits calls by chemotypes

 X axis represents the 36 condensed chemotypes (collapsed from Toxprints_PFAS_clean.csv) and Y represents number of compounds with carrying that chemotype.
 Full Toxprints were downloaded from EPA Chem dashboard.
+Red and blue represent hits and non-hits in a given endpoint.

 Each of the 3 rectangles represent one endpoint as indicated in header